 If inventory is low (3 units or less) users will see a warning that there are a limited number available when viewing the catalog:

-Product URL: Does the item you're adding to the catalog have a website?
+Product URL (optional): Does the item you're adding to the catalog have a website?
 You can add its URL here, so users can click through to learn more about the reward.
 In our example of 'lunch with the CEO' there is no URL to add.

 Other commonly subsidized custom rewards include: educational materials, health and fitness, and team activities.
 It's completely open-ended, so get creative!

-Reward Image: You can add your own custom image to the reward.
+Reward Image (optional): You can add your own custom image to the reward.
 This helps personalize the reward, and make it easily identifiable.
 By default, this image will be an image of a gift box if you don't upload your own custom image.